amoutonbrady/solid-wordle/README.md

 - [ ] Add word guesses and stats in the localeStorage
 - [ ] Add confetti when you guessed the word
 - [ ] Find a better name because apparently [the Swedes](https://github.com/krawaller/swordle) stole the name!
 (JK, I love their implemantation)
+- [ ] Add a "Play again" button if the game is over and the user didn't find the word

 ## Contribute